Sometimes the future is a path set in the hardest of stone and can only be altered by love.

 Hope stirred within her of having a taste before she died.
 “None.”

 He fell silent as if weighing her.
 Testing to see if she were telling the truth.
 Shae kept quiet with a force of will she didn’t know she possessed.

 “Only on this journey.
 When we return to your village, we’re done,” he stated.
 No emotion in his voice giving her a hint to his thoughts.
 And as she could not infiltrate his formidable defenses without a fight, she would never see those thoughts.

 She had no trust in him as he had never given her the same, but she so wanted a taste.
 To at least feel that burn of desire she’d heard about.
 His barriers would prevent her from being constantly bombarded by his thoughts, unlike the few other men she’d been with, whose thoughts broke through her frail barriers.
 “Deal.”

 Her soul already belonged to the devil.
-It didn’t matter if she grew too attached, in seven days he’d be taken from her never to return.
+It didn’t matter if she grew too attached, in seven days he would be taken from her never to return.
 At this moment though, she wanted what so many others had had, the feel of his skin under her hands, the taste of his lips on hers and the sounds he made when he reached satisfaction.